Implementation of the rights of refugees under the international law

 We, the Overseas Pakistani Christian Alliance, respectfully bring forward the following circumstances to your kind consideration.

-On 18 February 2018, a young Pakistani Christian boy Patrus Masih have been accused of false blasphemy under the section of 295 C of Pakistani Penal Code in Lahore.
-Meanwhile, the local police arrested Mr. Sajid Masih, the cousin of Patrus, and during the interrogation the FIA police forced him to perform oral sex with his cousin brother.
+On 18 February 2018, a young Pakistani Christian boy Patras Masih has been accused of false blasphemy under the section of 295 C of Pakistani Penal Code in Lahore.
+Meanwhile, the local police arrested Mr. Sajid Masih, the cousin of Patras, and during the interrogation, the FIA police forced him to perform oral sex with his cousin brother.

 Christians are never treated as equal citizens in Pakistan and are suffering because of their faith.
 They are falsely charged under the blasphemy laws which has a mandatory death penalty.
 Christian churches and villages are routinely set on fire and innocent people are killed under spurious blasphemy charges.
 Christian girls and women are kidnapped, raped and even forcibly converted to Islam and the government and Pakistani courts have failed to provide justice for them.

 As presented above, extremism and hate against Christians have reached an unprecedented level against Christians but the government has failed to take this matter seriously.
 Because of increasing discrimination and persecution in Pakistan against Christians, they are being forced to escape from Pakistan to save their lives.

 Many Christians escape to Thailand and Malaysia and apply for asylum to the United Nations High Commission for Refugees Office in these countries, but they are being treated unfairly.
 Sometimes their cases are denied, while those whose claims are accepted have to wait for years for it.
 During this period of uncertainty, they suffer financially but also they are put in a legal limbo, adding to their misery and increasing their desperation.